 REUSABLE CONTAINERS CAN BE PROBLEMATIC.
 Although most bottled water comes in single-use containers made of PET plastic, some recent news reports focused on the danger of heavier reusable plastic bottles made of polycarbonate.
-These can leach the endocrine-
+These can leach the endocrinedisrupting chemical bisphenol-A (BPA) into the water.
+BPA has been linked to low sperm counts and both breast and prostate cancer.